[Featured Book: Cristian Vaccari's Digital Politics in Western Democracies: A Comparative Study.]

 Our research agenda consists of three strands:

-- Comparative and international political communication: the Internet's impact on political mobilization, campaigning and identity; the complex interactions among older and newer media logics; the relationship between media, war, new security challenges and conflict; audience reception studies in the context of the proliferation of media; the dynamic between citizens’ changing uses of media and a transforming news environment; citizen journalism; technology and mobilities.
+- Comparative and international political communication: the internet's impact on political mobilization, campaigning and identity; the complex interactions among older and newer media logics; the relationship between media, war, new security challenges and conflict; audience reception studies in the context of the proliferation of media; the dynamic between citizens’ changing uses of media and a transforming news environment; citizen journalism; technology and mobilities.

-We offer a taught Masters stream in Media, Power, and Public Affairs and PhD supervision in our areas of expertise.
+We currently offer a taught Masters stream in Media, Power, and Public Affairs and PhD supervision in our areas of expertise.

 The Unit's network inside Royal Holloway incorporates academic staff from the Department of Politics and International Relations, the Department of Media Arts, the School of Management, the UNESCO Centre for ICT4D in the Department of Geography, the Department of Psychology and the Department of Computer Science.